webgme/webgme/docs/analysis_tools/result_presentation.rst

 Generate an Artifact from the Plugin
 ------------------------------------
-The most straight-forward way to present to present the results is to return a link to an artifact at the end of the execution.
+The most straight-forward way to present the results is to return a link to an artifact at the end of the execution.

 Store the Result in the Model
 ------------------------------------